Zaltu/personax-lua-src/README.md

 The text data of the game is found under the model as well, since only the model accesses it.
 The `model/data/` directory is organized as such:
 - *data/chars/*: (Main) Characters and their stats.
 - *data/days/*: All ~365 days to be played.
 More documentation on their definition within.
-- *data/envs/*: Definitions of flags and other that are associated with each "env", corresponding more or less to a UE level.
+- *data/envs/*: Definitions of flags and other that are associated with each "env", corresponding more or less to an engine level.
 - *data/inline/*: Defines all non-Social Link cutscenes.
 - *data/links/*: Definitions of all Social Links.
 One file per link for now.
 - *data/pers/*: Definitions of all Personas (spoilers, shadows are Personas).